auth0/docs/articles/hooks/guides/edit-hooks-using-cli.md

 <%= include('../_includes/set-up-webtask-cli') %>

-You can edit the code of your Hook using the [Webtask Editor](https://webtask.io/docs/editor).
+Edit the code of your Hook using the [Webtask Editor](https://webtask.io/docs/editor).
 The following command will open up the code for your Hook in the Webtask Editor window:

   `auth0 edit my-extension-1`

   ![Webtask Editor](/media/articles/hooks/webtask-editor.png)

-If the CLI cannot open the Editor window automatically, you can copy and paste the provided link into your web browser.
+If the CLI cannot open the Editor window automatically, copy and paste the provided link into your web browser.

 ::: note
 Please see the [Webtask docs](https://webtask.io/docs/editor) for detailed information on using the Webtask Editor.